Based on a classic coq au vin these chicken legs are marinaded and then slowly cooked in red wine with mushrooms and bacon.

 - Season the chicken with salt and pepper and brown over a medium heat in the residual fat.

-- Add in the cognac to the pan scraping the bottom to ensure you get all of the beat residues off the base.
+- Pour in the brandy to the pan scraping the bottom to ensure you get all of the beat residues off the base.

 - Strain the wine we marinaded the chicken into the pan and bring to a simmer.

-- Add in the bay leaves, thyme and then tightly pack in the chicken drumsticks, thighs and bacon.
+- Add in the bay leaves, thyme and then pack in the chicken drumsticks, thighs and sprinkle over the bacon.

 - Pour over the chicken stock and allow to simmer over a very low heat with the lid on for 60 minutes.

-- When cooked remove the chicken with a slotted spoon and allow to rest for 10 minutes whilst we finish the sauce and fry the mushrooms.
+- When cooked remove the chicken with a slotted spoon whilst we finish the sauce and fry the mushrooms.

 - Add the 25g of butter to a frying pan and when foaming add in the button mushrooms.